Bhagavad Gita Chapter 5 Verse 21 Meaning

 Available in 28 languages

-This verse from Chapter 5 of the Bhagavad Gita highlights a practical insight: With the self unattached to external contacts, he finds happiness in the Self; with the self engaged in the meditation of Brahman, he attains endless happiness.
+This verse carries the weight of lived truth.
+With the self unattached to external contacts, he finds happiness in the Self; with the self engaged in the meditation of Brahman, he attains endless happiness.
+In the context of finding true renunciation through inner detachment while remaining engaged in the world, these words illuminate the principle of liberation from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team